netxms/netxms-doc/admin/advanced.rst

    Server ("netxmsd") should be stopped while performing this operation!

-Passwords in NetXMS are stored in hashed, not-reversible way, so there are no way to recover it, but it can be reseted.
+Passwords in |product_name| are stored in hashed, not-reversible way, so there are no way to recover it, but it can be reseted.

 .. versionadded:: 2.1-M0